 - Add the rest of the ingredients to the slow cooker: potatoes, carrots, onions, garlic, bay leaves, garlic powder, onion powder, dried rosemary, dried thyme, salt and pepper.
 Add the beef broth and the wine.
 You can replace the wine with beef broth in this recipe.

-- Stir gently, top with fresh thyme and cook on low for 8-10 times or on high for 5 hours.
+Stir gently, top with fresh thyme and cook on low for 6-8 hours or on high for 4-5 hours.

 - For optimal results, I like to turn the beef roast on the other side mid-cooking.